In an office in Kingwood TX, a doctor in a white coat and gloves carefully observes a young girl in a striped dress displaying tongue thrust.

 Symptoms and Diagnosis

-A professional assessment is crucial for the correct identification of tongue thrust.
-Key signs include noticeable gaps between teeth, misaligned bites, and unique swallowing habits.
-During the evaluation, experts pay attention to tongue placement during rest, speaking, and swallowing to assess the condition’s presence and severity.
+A professional assessment is crucial for the correct identification and treatment of tongue thrusts.
+Key signs include noticeable gaps between teeth, misaligned bites, and thrusting the tongue forward to swallow.

 Two dentists in blue scrubs perform a tongue on a patient lying on an examination chair at Paige Orthodontics in kingwood, TX